Why Are Women With PCOS More Likely To Have Anxiety?

 Ayurvedic Treatment For PCOS

 Ashwagandha root is highly prescribed in Ayurveda for the treatment of PCOS.
 An exclusive blend made with Ashwagandha roots and Arjun bark is prescribed for PCOS patients.
-Other proposed uses of Ashwagandha are combating anxiety and depression .
+Other proposed uses of Ashwagandha are combating anxiety and depression.7

 Sebastian Pole in his book Ayurvedic Medicine: The Principles of Traditional Practice recommends the use of castor oil.
 It is easily absorbed through the skin and is beneficial to the blood and lymph vessels, uterus, bowels and fallopian tubes.

-Ayurveda stronlgy advocates eating a balanced diet at regular intervals.
+Ayurveda strongly advocates eating a balanced diet at regular intervals.
 The following are especially beneficial for PCOS:

-You can find a further details about Ayurvedic recommendations for PCOS at Polysystic Ovarian Syndrome: Ayurvedic Treatment, Remedies, Diet.
+You can find further details about ayurvedic recommendations for PCOS at Polysystic Ovarian Syndrome: Ayurvedic Treatment, Remedies, Diet.

-Yoga aids in weight loss, relieves stress and improves blood circulation to the ovary.
-This helps stabilize the normal function of hypothalmo-pituitary–ovarian axis and is beneficial in treating PCOS .
+Yoga aids in weight loss relieves stress and improves blood circulation to the ovary.
+This helps stabilize the normal function of hypothalmo-pituitary–ovarian axis and is beneficial in treating PCOS.8

 Pranayama (breathing exercise) is a powerful technique that helps calm the mind.